 Following up to Jek is the secondary villain Morgus (John Normington) who does a fine job as the bent politician, orchestrating chaos on Androzani Minor.
 His cold-hearted murdering of the President, by pushing him down a lift shaft is effectively gruesome and only helps to further illustrate his dastardly aims.

 The other edge to this, is; the Fifth Doctor’s regeneration into the Sixth Doctor – near the end.
-Brought about, due to the Doctor only having enough Spectrox antidote to save Peri and not hinself.
+Brought about, due to the Doctor only having enough Spectrox antidote to save Peri – and not himself.

-This was another new twist on the regeneration saga; that of the Doctor almost dying (due to holding his regeneration back) and hallucinating about all of his previous companions and enemies.
+This was another new twist on the regeneration saga; that of the Doctor almost dying of poisioning (due to holding his regeneration back too long) and hallucinating about all of his previous companions and enemies.
 It gave Davison’s regeneration an added edge.

 Finally, they gave an explanation as to why the Fifth Doctor carried a wedge of celery in his lapel, too.
 It was, as he explained because it would turn purple, when in the presence of “certain gases in the ‘Praxis’ range”.
 Of which, the Fifth Doctor confirmed he was allergic to.
 When asked what he did next, he cleverly replied “I eat it!”.